 Spiritual growth is an experience we all go through once we have experienced the spiritual awakening process.
-As we begin to awaken to the truth of who we are, we develop a connection to our authentic essence, higher nature or Soul.
+As we begin to awaken to the truth of who we are, we develop a connection to our authentic essence, higher nature, or Soul.

-As we progressively advance on our paths, our spiritual essence begins to blossom like a luminous flower deep in our heart.
+As we progressively advance on our paths, our spiritual essence begins to blossom like a luminous flower deep in our hearts.
 And the more we clear away the dead, gnarled and overgrown beliefs, perspectives, and emotional baggage within us, the more clearly we feel our divine essence.

 Yet, like any garden, our metaphorical inner landscapes can be consumed by weeds, plagues, and forms of pollution that strangle anything beautiful we have been nurturing.

 What is Spiritual Growth?

-All spiritual growth has one objective: to help you embody your Soul, Higher Self or Atman.
-Once you are able to unite with your Soul, you will experience what is understood as enlightenment, “heaven,” Oneness or moksha.
+All spiritual growth has one objective: to help you embody your Soul, Higher Self, or Atman.
+Once you are able to unite with your Soul, you will experience what is understood as enlightenment, “heaven,” Oneness, or moksha.

 This isn’t a journey about becoming something.
 This is about unbecoming who we are not. – Adyashanti, The End of Your World

 The problem with the spiritual journey is that it is often laden with traps of many kinds.
-These traps are not physical, but they are instead mental and are often referred to as anti-awakening forces.
+These traps are not physical, but they are instead mental and are often referred to as anti awakening forces.

 Once spirituality is captured within a thought, it ceases to maintain its true essence and instead becomes a constricting belief or dogma.
 In other words, spirituality loses its alive, ever-flowing essence once it is compartmentalized within the mind.

-The moment you stop immersing yourself in the feeling of the sunrise, and start taking a photo of it or describing it in a text message, is the moment you are no longer truly present with the sunrise.
+The moment you stop immersing yourself in the feeling of the sunrise and start taking a photo of it or describing it in a text message is the moment you are no longer truly present with the sunrise.

 Think of it like this: when you chase the sun on the horizon thinking you will reach it, you never will, because it is an illusion.
 But when you stop and feel the sun’s presence shining on your skin already, you will no longer chase anything.

 It is difficult for us, as mind-oriented beings, to become conscious of our thoughts, as we have been conditioned to identify with them since a young age.